 - 2 tubes (12 oz. each) crescent rolls

 - Mustard, to taste

 - Additional condiments, if desired

-- Preheat oven to 350°F. Lightly spray a 9×13-in. baking dish with cooking spray and set aside.
+- Preheat oven to 350°F. Lightly spray a 9×13-inch baking dish with cooking spray and set aside.

 - In a skillet, brown and crumble the ground beef with both packages of dry onion soup mix.
 Drain meat into a colander; using paper towels or a clean dish towel, press down on the beef and squeeze out as much of the liquid as possible.